nvBench 2.0: Resolving Ambiguity in Text-to-Visualization through Stepwise Reasoning

-\stitle{Step 2: Valid VIS Synthesis.} The partially ambiguous visualization tree $T_V$ is processed through an Answer Set Programming (ASP) solver~\cite{gebser2019multi}, which applies visualization grammar constraints to transform the ambiguous tree into a resolved set ${T_V}^* = \{{T_{v_1}}^*, {T_{v_2}}^*, \ldots, {T_{v_k}}^*\}$, representing a set of valid visualizations $V = \{v_1, v_2, \ldots, v_k\}$.
-The number of resulting visualizations, $k = |V|$, indicates the ambiguity level—how many distinct interpretations the solver deems valid for the given $T_V$.
-We then select candidate visualizations based on a predefined target ambiguity level $k$, ensuring each retained visualization illustrates a meaningfully different way of interpreting the partially ambiguous tree.
-Please refer to Section~\ref{sub:step2} for details.
+\textbf{Step 2: Valid VIS Set Synthesis.} The partially ambiguous \vis tree $T'$ is processed through an Answer Set Programming (ASP) solver~\cite{gebser2019multi}, which applies grammar constraints to transform the ambiguous tree into a resolved \vis set $\mathbf{v} = \{v_1, \ldots, v_k\}$.
+The number of resulting \vis, $k = |\mathbf{v}|$, indicates the ambiguity level—how many distinct interpretations the solver deems valid for given $T$.

-\stitle{Step 3: Ambiguous NL Synthesis.} We leverage an LLM-based {\tt NL Query Generator} to synthesize an ambiguous \nlq query for each set of modified visualizations (\ie $T_V$), incorporating the newly introduced ambiguities into a single natural language request.
-This approach ensures that every synthesized valid visualization faithfully represents the ambiguous query’s intent.
-Finally, an LLM-based {\tt NL Query Verifier} checks consistency, confirming that the final \nlq query accurately reflects the intended ambiguities.
-Please refer to Section~\ref{sub:step3} for details.
+The completeness of a valid answer set is ensured by the ASP solver's exhaustive enumeration of all stable models satisfying the encoded \vis constraints through its declarative logic programming framework~\cite{gebser2019multi}.
+This guarantees that all possible answers consistent with the input text query and grammar constraints are generated, providing a comprehensive set of solutions for ambiguous queries.
+Please refer to Appendix~\ref{sub:step2} for more details.

-\stitle{Step 4: Ambiguity-resolved Reasoning Paths Synthesis.} Finally, we produce \emph{step-wise disambiguation reasoning paths} that document how each ambiguity is resolved in reaching every valid visualization $v_i$.
-By extracting the distinct reasoning steps from $T_V$ to ${T_V}^*$, we offer a clear explanation of how each \nlq query leads to its corresponding outcome.
-Please refer to Section~\ref{sub:step4} for details.
+\textbf{Step 3: Ambiguous Query Synthesis.} We leverage an LLM-based {\tt Query Generator} to synthesize an ambiguous text query $q$ for each modified \vis tree $T'$, incorporating the newly introduced ambiguities into a single query.
+This approach ensures that every synthesized valid answer in set $\mathbf{v}=\{v_1, \dots, v_k\}$ faithfully represents the ambiguous intents of the query.
+Finally, an LLM-based {\tt Query Verifier} checks consistency, confirming that the final text query accurately reflects all valid answers.
+Please refer to Section~\ref{sub:step3} in the Appendix for more details.

-This pipeline ensures that every ambiguous aspect introduced in the \vis tree synthesis phase is clearly reflected in the final mapping of \nlq query to valid visualizations ($q \rightarrow V$), allowing researchers and practitioners to evaluate how effectively models handle and explain different interpretations of the same query.
+\textbf{Step 4: Ambiguity-resolved Reasoning Paths Synthesis.} Finally, we generate \emph{stepwise disambiguation reasoning paths} to guide the resolution of each ambiguity in producing every valid \vis.
+These paths are built using an LLM with an automated self-consistency validation mechanism to ensure accuracy.
+By systematically extracting and articulating the discrete reasoning steps from the initial text query $q$ to the set of \vis $\mathbf{v}$, we provide a transparent and comprehensive explanation of how each query maps to its corresponding \vis outcomes.
+Details are provided in Section~\ref{sub:step4}.